Sergey Fomin (tennis)

-Sergey Fomin (born 1 February 2001) is an Uzbekistani tennis player.

-Fomin has a career high ATP singles ranking of world No. 348 achieved on 25 July 2022.
-He also has a career high ATP doubles ranking of No. 313 achieved on 17 July 2023.
-Fomin is currently the No. 2 Uzbek player.
+Sergey Fomin (born 1 February 2001) is an Uzbek tennis player.
+Fomin has a career high ATP singles ranking of world No. 287 achieved on 14 September 2026 and a career high ATP doubles ranking of No. 313 achieved on 17 July 2023.
+Fomin is currently the No. 1 Uzbek player.

 Fomin represents Uzbekistan at the Davis Cup, making his first appearance in a tie against Turkey in March 2022.

+Career

+He won his first ATP Challenger title at the 2022 Shymkent Challenger II, defeating Robin Haase in the final.

+Four years later, Fomin claimed his second title at this level by overcoming Timofey Skatov in the final at the 2026 Shymkent Challenger I and defended his 2022 title.
+As a result he reached the top 300 in the ATP singles rankings on 4 May 2026.